Top 8 Best Electric Skateboard Under 500 (2022 Reviews)

 Backfire G2 Black is the updated version of the G2 e-board.
+In fact, I didn’t notice a massive difference from the previous product, but it seems to have a more attractive unique design.
 It is hands down one of the most affordable electric skateboards out there.

 The company has introduced several features to make it stand out among its competitors, like the Meepo – one of the most bought skateboards by e-board lovers.